CNAG-Biomedical-Informatics/convert-pheno/app/README.md

 This builds the interface and opens the native application.
 After changing frontend code, restart this command to rebuild the embedded assets.
+The development command enables Tauri's `custom-protocol` feature so the executable contains the interface.
+Do not use `tauri dev` for this workflow: it can compile a temporary development-server address into the executable, which then fails to load its interface when launched on its own.

 The development application starts the repository's Mojolicious API using the installed Perl interpreter.
 It selects a loopback port and generates credentials